sufiyankhanz/website-4/README.rst

 Operations requiring a rebuild:

 - changing dependencies (apt, pip or npm)
-- changing content of public/images, public/lightbox2 or public/robots.txt
+- changing the content of public/images, public/lightbox2 or public/robots.txt

 You can stop the containers with::